Eric Snow: Philadelphia 76ers (1998–2004)

+Cleveland Cavaliers (2004–2009)

 On July 20, 2004, Snow was traded to the Cavaliers in exchange for Kevin Ollie and Kedrick Brown.
-He was suspended without pay for a December 18, 2004 game against the Boston Celtics after a confrontation with Paul Silas, the coach of the Cavaliers.
+He was suspended without pay for a December 18, 2004, game against the Boston Celtics after a confrontation with Paul Silas the coach of the Cavaliers, when Silas took him out of the game.
 It was the only game that Snow missed in his first three years with the Cavaliers.
-He had a season-high 16 points on January 22, 2005 against the Golden State Warriors and a season-high 13 assists on April 19, 2005 against the Boston Celtics (which is also his high assist total as a Cavalier).
+He had a season-high 16 points on January 22, 2005, against the Golden State Warriors, and a season-high 13 assists on April 19, 2005, against the Boston Celtics (which is also his high assist total as a Cavalier).

 Snow ranked fifth in the NBA in assist-to-turnover ratio (3.56); he donated $20 for every one of his steals and assists during the 2004–05 season.
+Ironically, it is possible the final straw in Silas being dismissed as the Cavaliers' coach in 2005, may have been his decision to substitute Snow into a game for guard Jeff McInnes.

-Snow played in and started all 82 games for the Cavaliers in the 2005-06 season, helping the Cavaliers return to the playoffs for the first time since 1998.
+Snow played in and started all 82 games for the Cavaliers in the 2005–06 season, helping the Cavaliers return to the playoffs for the first time since 1998.
+He was a team captain that season.
 He started all 13 playoff games for the Cavaliers.
 He scored 18 points in a Game 5 victory over the Washington Wizards during the first round of the playoffs before losing to the Detroit Pistons in 7 games in the semifinals.

-The following season, for the fifth and final time in his career, Snow played in all 82 games.
-He had a season high 18 points on January 13, 2007 against the Los Angeles Clippers and a season-high 11 assists on January 20, 2007 against the Golden State Warriors.
-However, he gradually lost playing time through the course of the season to Daniel Gibson, until he came off the bench on January 30, 2007, bringing an end to Snow's streak of starts that lasted for 127 games.
+In his 12th NBA season (2006-2007), Snow was named team co-captain, along with LeBron James.
+James expressed his respect for Snow's experience and leadership.
+For the fifth and final time in his career, Snow played in all 82 games.
+He had a season high 18 points on January 13, 2007, against the Los Angeles Clippers and a season-high 11 assists on January 20, 2007, against the Golden State Warriors.
+However, he gradually lost playing time through the course of the season to rookie guard Daniel Gibson, until he came off the bench on January 30, 2007, bringing an end to Snow's streak of starts that lasted for 127 games.
+Snow mentored Gibson, the man who replaced him, as he did Lebron James.
 The Cavaliers made the NBA Finals and lost to the San Antonio Spurs in a sweep that year.

-In his 13th NBA season, Snow was named team co-captain, along with LeBron James.
-Snow only played in 22 games that season.
+In his final season (2007-2008), Snow only played in 22 games that season because of what was ultimately found to be a career-ending injury.
 On March 11, 2008, it was announced that Snow would miss four to six weeks due to arthritic-related symptoms in his left knee, ending his season.
 After the injury, Snow conceded that he likely would not play in the NBA again.

-Unable to play, but still listed as an active player on the Cavaliers' roster, Snow served on Head Coach Mike Brown's staff as an unofficial assistant coach for the 2008-09 season.
-On April 4, 2009, Snow was given a "medically necessary" release and began working as an analyst for NBA TV.
+Unable to play, but still listed as an active player on the Cavaliers' roster, Snow served on Head Coach Mike Brown's staff as an unofficial assistant coach for the 2008–09 season.